insujang/insujang.github.io/_posts/cs500/2017-04-10-summary-of-cs500-amortized-analysis.markdown

 math: true
 ---

-Amortized analysis can be used to show that ***the average cost of an operation is small***, even though a single operation within the sequence might be expensive.
+Amortized analysis is a worst-case **analysis of a sequence of operations** — to obtain a tighter bound on **the overall or average cost per operation** in the sequence than is obtained by separately analyzing each operation in the sequence.
 In other words, while certain operations for a given algorithm may have a significant cost in resources, other operations may not be as costly.
 Amortized analysis considers both the costly and less costly operations together over the whole series of operations of the algorithm